-Yes No Question Does your State conduct Offsite safety audits in the New Entrant Web System (NEWS)?
+Yes No Question system that carriers selected for an Offsite Safety Audit use to submit requested documer Does your State conduct Offsite safety audits in the New Entrant Web System (NEWS)?
 NEWS is the online system that carriers selected for an Offsite Safety Audit use to submit requested documents to FMCSA.
 Safety Auditors use this same system to review documents and communicate with the carrier about the Offsite Safety Audit.
 Does your State conduct Group safety audits at non principal place of business locations?
 Does your State intend to conduct intrastate safety audits and claim the expenses for reimbursement, state match, and/or Maintenance of Effort on the MCSAP Grant?